caesarfeta/dot_com/RAW.md

 It’s not just beauty for beauty’s sake either;
 Haml accelerates and simplifies template creation down to veritable haiku."

-## HTML isn't beautiful.
-So HTML and it's big-brother XML have problems.
-They're tag based which means all of your content gets wrapped in opening and closing tag pairs.
-If somebody isn't careful they can easily make a mess for themselves by carelessly omitting a closing tag.
-Haml tries to remedy this situation by replacing tag-pairs with strictly enforced whitespace rules.

-## See for yourself.
-Take a look at the haml project's homepage http://haml.info/

-You're back...
-Excellent.
 So you noticed all of the references to haiku.
 Kind of obnoxious right?
 Well I think so.
 Web page mark-up is not poetry and it never will be.
-Mark-up holds content.
+Mark-up describes content structure.
 Poetry IS content.
-Whenever a new technology is marketed to you by coopting a somewhat exotic centuries old creative art get your guard up.
+Whenever a new technology is marketed to you by coopting a somewhat exotic centuries old artform get your guard up.
 Usually you're being fed a big ol' heaping spoon of marketing bullshit.

-I understand what the people marketing Haml are trying to do, and they're not alone in this.
-They're trying to convince you that their language is elegant, and it will increase your expressive power.
-With just a small smattering of expertly sequenced letters you will build templates, which used to take you hours, in only a few minutes.
-But sorry to say... nah... that's probably not going to happen.

-Not to get too side-tracked but I have to get this off of my chest... web-developers, I'm talking to you... the majority of our work is the digital equivalent of setting-type and making sure the printing presses are running smoothly.
+I have to get this off of my chest, web-developers, the majority of our work is the digital equivalent of setting-type and making sure the printing presses are running smoothly.
 We aren't Lao-Tzu meditating on how to live harmoniously with the rest of the universe.
-Take pride in your work, certainly, but learn some humility.
+Take pride in your work, certainly, but learn some humility please.
+Just because some guys got to the game early and made a lot of money doesn't mean we're intellectual gods
+I want practical, reliable tools.
+Sell me on your code with numbers, units, and realistic examples.
-Your career will thank you, and I'll thank you because I won't have the tools of my trade sold to me by incessantly stroking my ego.
+Your career will thank you, and I'll thank you because I won't have the tools of my trade sold to me by appealing to my inner failed artist.
-I want practical tools not "creative feel-goodery".

 ## Marketing bullshit aside...
 Here's why Haml is ridiculous fundamentally.
 Web browsers render HTML.
 They don't render HAML.

-The time you save typing is negligible when you realize developers don't spend the majority of their time typing.
+The time it will save you typing is negligible once you realize developers don't spend the majority of their time typing.
 The majority of our time is spent asking this question, "Why is the computer doing this?"

-A front-end developer/designer's primary question is a bit more specific, "Why is the browser rendering this page like this?"
+A front-end web developer's primary question is a bit more specific, "Why is the browser making my code look this way?"
 Answering that question becomes much more complex with Haml.
 Why?
 Because Haml has to be turned into HTML before it can be rendered by a browser.